rschramm9/AHNC_MOTUS_KIOSK/DEVELOPERS_README.md

 Since all of the desired information was available via simple http requests to the public motus.org servers which we can then 'scrape' data from the returns .
 We do not really need the Motus R package.
 This does expose the kiosk app  to 'breakage' if folks at motus.org significantly change their web site.

 Development continued in R as significant progress had been made on the dashboard.
 It is hoped that the Motus team will eventually provide a stable published API call to the "summary-level detection information" dataset we need.

+##### The multi-language support

+For multi-language support this app uses the i18n package to perform language translations see:https://github.com/Appsilon/shiny.i18n and also the article:  https://www.linkedin.com/pulse/multilanguage-shiny-app-advanced-cases-eduard-parsadanyan/

 ##### The Application
  The application is built in R-Studio using the R package "Shiny" (see: https://shiny.rstudio.com/)